Consensus With Large Groups

 GOING FROM IDEA TO IMPLEMENTATION

 This section covers how an idea gets implemented through this model.
 The consensus process is used at every step, from generation of the idea to its implementation.
-The image below shows the flow of the process – click it for the source that is easier to read.
+The image below shows the flow of the process – click here for the source.

 Consensus Idea to Implementation, consensus mindmap, consensus structure, consensus decision making, large-scale consensus, consensus planning, Highest Good society, consensus governance, One Community, One Community Global, cooperative decisions making, cooperative living